Molecular $P_{\psi}$ pentaquarks from light-meson exchange saturation: Calibration and predictions

 The second set of predictions --- Table \ref{tab:predictions-octet} --- pertains the octet $\bar{H}_c S_c$ pentaquarks.
 Besides the reference state, the $P_{\psi}^N(4312)$, other two candidate states are known, the $P_{\psi}^N(4440)$ and $P_{\psi}^N(4457)$, which we reproduce as the $J=\tfrac{3}{2}$ and $J=\tfrac{1}{2}$ $\bar{D}^* \Sigma_c$ bound states, respectively.
 Here it is worth commenting that the saturation model provides a very specific prediction of the spin of the $P_{\psi}^N(4440)$ and $P_{\psi}^N(4457)$ as molecules, which agrees with other phenomenological molecular models~\cite{Liu:2019zvb,Yamaguchi:2019seo} (but not all of them~\cite{Wang:2019nvm}).
 In contrast compact pentaquark models usually predict the opposite spin identification~\cite{Garcilazo:2022kra}, with the $P_{\psi}^N(4440)$ and $P_{\psi}^N(4457)$ being $J = \tfrac{1}{2}$ and $J=\tfrac{3}{2}$, respectively.
 Experimentally, the spins of these two pentaquarks have not been determined yet.
-There is a fourth $P^N_{\psi}$ pentaquark candidate that is consistently predicted in most molecular models~\cite{Liu:2019tjn,Liu:2019zvb,Guo:2019fdo} (as a consequence of HQSS) and that a later theoretical analysis of the LHCb $J/\psi p$ data has shown to exist~\cite{Du:2019pij}, the $P_{\psi}^N(4380)$.
+There is a fourth $P^N_{\psi}$ pentaquark candidate that is consistently predicted in most molecular models~\cite{Liu:2019tjn,Liu:2019zvb,Guo:2019fdo,Pan:2019skd} (as a consequence of HQSS) and that a later theoretical analysis of the LHCb $J/\psi p$ data has shown to exist~\cite{Du:2019pij}, the $P_{\psi}^N(4380)$.
 Unsurprisingly (as we incorporate HQSS), our model also reproduces this state.
+The predictions we obtain for the $P_{\psi}^N$ pentaquarks are also similar to {\it scenario B}~\footnote{Scenario A and B refer to the spin of the $P^N_{\psi}(4440)$ and $P^N_{\psi}(4457)$ in their interpretation as $\bar{D}^* \Sigma_c$ bound states: A is $J=\tfrac{1}{2}$ and $\tfrac{3}{2}$, respectively, while B is the opposite identification.
+Scenario B is equivalent to the spin prediction in our model.} in Refs.~\cite{Liu:2019tjn,Valderrama:2019chc}, where a pionless and pionful EFT were used to deduce the $\bar{D}^{(*)} \Sigma_c^{(*)}$ molecular spectrum.

+{ It should be noted that we previously included OPE explicitly for the $\Sigma_c \bar{D}^*$ and $\Sigma_c^* \bar{D}^*$ molecules in Ref.~\cite{Peng:2021hkr} (whose results are basically equivalent to the ones presented here~\footnote{ It is the same model with the same input, the only difference being tiny changes in the charmed meson masses, as Ref.~\cite{Peng:2021hkr} uses a previous version of the RPP.
+These changes only manifest as truncation errors in the last digit (i.e. as occasional discrepancies of $0.1\,{\rm MeV}$ in the masses of the pentaquarks).}).
+There we observed that OPE shifts the masses of these pentaquarks by about $(1-2)\,{\rm MeV}$; once its sign is taken into account, we end up with